Is America Ready for Prison Reform?

 There’s wide consensus that our corrections system is badly in need of an overhaul.
 But what does meaningful reform involve?

-The 15th annual John Jay/Harry Frank Guggenheim Symposium on Crime in America on February 20-Feb 21, 2020 at John Jay College of Criminal Justice in New York City will explore some of the innovative ideas and practices emerging across the country, from community-based reentry programs to innovative prison design.
+The 15th annual John Jay/Harry Frank Guggenheim Symposium on Crime in America on February 20-Feb 21, 2020 at John Jay College of Criminal Justice in New York City explored some of the innovative ideas and practices emerging across the country, from community-based reentry programs to innovative prison design.

 For the symposium program, please click here.

-Other speakers include: Nick Turner, president, Vera Institute of Justice; Marirosa Lamas, Superintendent, Chester (PA) State Correctional Institution; New York Sen. Brian Benjamin; Nancy La Vigne, VP of the Urban Institute; Jeremiah Bourgeois, TCR columnist; Lamont Carey, acting executive director, Mayor’s Office on Returning Citizens (Wash.
+Other speakers included: Nick Turner, president, Vera Institute of Justice; Marirosa Lamas, Superintendent, Chester (PA) State Correctional Institution; Nancy La Vigne, VP of the Urban Institute; Jeremiah Bourgeois, TCR columnist; Lamont Carey, acting executive director, Mayor’s Office on Returning Citizens (Wash.
 DC); and Alfred Blumstein, Carnegie Mellon University.

 We are grateful for the support of the Harry Frank Guggenheim Foundation, Arnold Ventures, the Pew Public Safety Performance Project, the R Street Institute, and the Quattrone Center for the Fair Administration of Justice at the University of Pennsylvania Carey Law School.

 Incarceration Overdone: PowerPoint Analysis of U.S. Incarceration Rates (Prof. Alfred Blumstein, Carnegie Mellon University)